 To plan a successful service project, focus on setting realistic and achievable goals.
 Work with your team to make a timeline that works backward from the project's completion date, allowing you to set specific check-in points to track progress.
 Define roles and responsibilities using the worksheet in the Project Management section of this guide and assign goals to specific dates to ensure accountability.
 Consider having accountability partners to keep each other on track throughout the project.
-Remember, life can get busy, so staying organized and accountable is key to achieving your objectives.
+Remember, life can get busy, so staving organized and accountable is key to achieving your staying organized and accountable is key to achieving your objectives.